boazbk/tcs/lec_12_NP.md

 ## The independent set problem

 For a graph $G=(V,E)$, an [independent set](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) (also known as a _stable set_) is a subset $S \subseteq V$ such that there are no edges with both endpoints in $S$ (in other words, $E(S,S)=\emptyset$).
-Every singleton is trivially an independent set, but finding larger independent set can be challenging.
+Every "singleton" (set consisting of a single vertex) is trivially an independent set, but finding larger independent sets can be challenging.
-The _maximum independent set_ proble[m (hencefore ]simply "independent set") is the task of finding the largest independent set in the graph.^[While we will not consider it here, people have also looked at the _maximal_ (as opposed to _maximum_) independent set, which is the task of finding a "local maximum" of an independent set: an independent set $S$ such that one cannot add a vertex to it without losing the independence property (such a set is known as a _vertex cover_).
+The _maximum independent set_ problem (hencefore simply "independent set") is the task of finding the largest independent set in the graph.^[While we will not consider it here, people have also looked at the _maximal_ (as opposed to _maximum_) independent set, which is the task of finding a "local maximum" of an independent set: an independent set $S$ such that one cannot add a vertex to it without losing the independence property (such a set is known as a _vertex cover_).
 Finding a maximal independent set can be done efficiently by a greedy algorithm, but this local maximum can be much smaller than the global maximum.]
 The independent set problem is naturally related to _scheduling problems_: if we put an edge between two conflicting tasks,  then an independent set corresponds to a set of tasks that can all be scheduled together without conflicts.
 But it also arises in very different settings, including trying to find structure in [protein-protein interaction graphs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3919085/).^[In the molecular biology literature, people often refer to the computationally equivalent  [clique problem](https://en.wikipedia.org/wiki/Clique_problem).]

-To phrase the independent set as a decision problem, we think of it as a function $IS:\{0,1\}^* \rightarrow \{0,1\}$ that on input a graph $G$ and a number $k$ outputs $1$ if and only if the graph $G$ contains an independent set of size at least $k$.
+To phrase  independent set as a decision problem, we think of it as a function $ISET:\{0,1\}^* \rightarrow \{0,1\}$ that on input a graph $G$ and a number $k$ outputs $1$ if and only if the graph $G$ contains an independent set of size at least $k$.
 We will now reduce 3SAT to Independent set.

 > # {.theorem title="Independent set is NP complete" #isetnpc}
-$3SAT \leq_p IS$.
+$3SAT \leq_p ISET$.

 > # {.proofidea data-ref="isetnpc"}
 The idea is that finding a satisfying assignment to a 3SAT formula corresponds to satisfying many local constraints without creating any conflicts.
 One can think of "$x_{17}=0$"  and "$x_{17}=1$" as two conflicting events, and of the constraints $x_{17} \vee \overline{x}_5 \vee x_9$ as creating a conflict between the events "$x_{17}=0$", "$x_5=0$" and "$x_9=0$", saying that these  three cannot simultaneosly co-occur.
 Using these ideas, we can we can think of solving a  3SAT problem as trying to schedule non conflicting events, though the devil is, as usual, in the details.